1ramihamada/1ramihamada.github.io/projects/3d-printing.md

 ## Custom Firmware Modifications
 I modified the stock Prusa firmware to support the non-standard hardware and thermal behavior required for liquid metal printing.
 Because gallium solidifies near room temperature and becomes unstable if overheated, the printer’s default assumptions for thermoplastic extrusion had to be adjusted.

-- **Thermal Handling:** Firmware temperature limits and safety checks were modified to support an external heating element on the syringe-based toolhead without triggering fault conditions.
+- **Thermal Handling:** Firmware temperature limits and safety checks were modified to support an external heating element on the syringe body without triggering fault conditions.
-- **Kinematic Tuning:** Acceleration and jerk parameters were reduced to account for the added mass of the syringe toolhead, minimizing vibrations that caused trace breakage.
+- **Kinematic Tuning:** Acceleration and jerk parameters were reduced to account for the added mass of the syringe assembly, minimizing vibrations that caused trace breakage.
-- **Sensor Calibration:** Thermistor tables and motion limits were updated to reflect the custom heating hardware and modified toolhead geometry.
+- **Sensor Calibration:** Thermistor tables and motion limits were updated to reflect the custom heating hardware and modified extruder geometry.

-These changes provided the mechanical and thermal stability required for reliable software-controlled deposition.

 ## Calibration and Path Optimization
 To achieve repeatable deposition, I calibrated the interaction between printer motion and pneumatic extrusion.
 Gallium’s high surface tension and low viscosity make it sensitive to mismatches between speed, pressure, and timing.